-Author has written 15 stories for Aliens/Predator, Avatar: Last Airbender, Legend of Zelda, Final Fantasy VII, Naruto, MÄR, Sekirei, Rosario + Vampire, Final Fantasy X, Deus Ex, Worm, Stargate: SG-1, Lord of the Rings, and RWBY.
+Author has written 16 stories for Aliens/Predator, Avatar: Last Airbender, Legend of Zelda, Final Fantasy VII, Naruto, MÄR, Sekirei, Rosario + Vampire, Final Fantasy X, Deus Ex, Worm, Stargate: SG-1, Dresden Files, Lord of the Rings, RWBY, and Warframe.

 Pen Names; Anzer’ke (pronounced Anz-eh-re-ke) and Noxyyda (pronouncedNox-ee-dah)